o3de/o3de.org/content/blog/posts/cmake-essentials-series-part-2.md

 ## Deliberation

-`FetchContent` is fantastic for small simple libraries that are fast to build.
-The dependency is built directly along with our application (the dependencies actually wind up in `build/_deps`).
-For larger dependencies we might want to build them separately first at an earlier stage and then bring them in with the `find_package` command (more on this next time...). `FetchContent` also only works with projects that build using CMake (though the vast majority now do and even those that don't often have community maintained CMake versions (check out [bgfx.cmake](https://github.com/bkaradzic/bgfx.cmake) as an example).
+`FetchContent` is fantastic for small, simple libraries that are fast to build.
+The dependency is built directly along with our application.
+(The dependencies actually wind up in `build/_deps`.)
+For larger dependencies we might want to build them separately first at an earlier stage and then bring them in with the `find_package` command (more on this next time...). `FetchContent` also only works with projects that build using CMake, although the vast majority now do and even those that don't often have community maintained CMake versions.
+Check out [bgfx.cmake](https://github.com/bkaradzic/bgfx.cmake) as an example.

 ## Further Reading